School of Allied Health Policies and Procedures

 - If a student’s badge report exceeds the Iowa Department of Public Health safety levels, as adopted by the Radiation Safety Committee, the student receives a letter from the committee chair documenting the exposure.
 Depending on the dose level, the student may be required to wear an additional radiation monitoring badge.

 - Monthly radiation monitoring badge reports are posted for student review and then maintained in the Program Chair or clinical coordinator’s office.

 - Coursework covers information on radiation monitoring devices and radiation protection in greater detail.

-A student who becomes pregnant during the program may advise the program chair in writing.
+A student who becomes pregnant during the program may advise the Program Chair of that fact in writing.
 Students reserve the right to withdraw a declaration of pregnancy at any time.
-If a student declares a pregnancy in writing she will be counseled if necessary about revision in her clinical schedule to protect the fetus and her from exposure to communicable diseases, radiation and anesthesia gases.
+Notification must also be in writing if a student wishes to withdraw her declaration of pregnancy.

 Short-term Certificate Programs Policies

 Printing is available in all computer labs.
 Photocopy machines are available in the library and large computer lab.
 Short-term Certificate Students receive 50 free copies to cover essential printing.
 Additional copies may be purchased from the machine located in the vending machine area outside the library.

 Payment is due two weeks before class starts and is non-refundable after the first day of class.
 Students are considered registered for class only after payment in full is received and may not attend class until such payment is made.